 - 6.1 Sudbrooke has a unique historical identity dating from pre-history, with a mention in the Domesday Book.
-The present character of Sudbrooke owes much to the remains of the grand estate of Sudbrooke Holme. - 6.2 Sudbrooke has experienced significant residential growth in the last 50 years.
+The present character of Sudbrooke owes much to the remains of the grand estate of Sudbrooke Holme. - 6.2 Sudbrooke has experienced significant residential growth in the last 50 years, particularly more recently at Sudbrooke Park.
 Despite this, until recently Sudbrooke retained its designation of a small village but is now designated as a medium sized village under the Central Lincolnshire Local Plan.
 The village today still enjoys expansive parkland and foliage cover, thriving biodiversity and wildlife and bodies of water along with a network of footpaths that provides residents and visitors significant amenity. - 6.3 Development pressures, human aspiration, technological innovation and development make further development in Sudbrooke inevitable.
 Extensive consultation with the residents of Sudbrooke has taken place since early 2016 to define the nature and extent of future land use and development in Sudbrooke.
-Feedback received through the consultation process in conjunction with the Central Lincolnshire Local Plan proposals has resulted in the adoption by Sudbrooke Parish Council, on behalf of the village, of the following Vision for the Future of Sudbrooke statements. - 6.4 Underpinning the statements is a strong sense within the local community that the historic character and identity of Sudbrooke is maintained and enhanced throughout the course of any future development.
+Feedback received through the consultation process in conjunction with the Central Lincolnshire Local Plan proposals has resulted in the adoption by Sudbrooke Parish Council, on behalf of the village, of the following Vision for the Future of Sudbrooke statements. - 6.46.3 Underpinning the statements is a strong sense within the local community that the historic character and identity of Sudbrooke is maintained and enhanced throughout the course of any future development.
 The success of any community is dependent on the vitality of its population, the opportunities available to it and, crucially, the supporting infrastructure.

-"In 17 years' time Sudbrooke will be a safe and peaceful rural community reflecting and conserving its unique historic heritage.
-The distinctive woodland landscape, lakes and open spaces that provide a haven for residents and our remarkable wildlife will be protected and enhanced for future generations to enjoy.
+"By 2040 In 17-years' time Sudbrooke will continue to be a safe and peaceful rural community reflecting and conserving its unique historic heritage.
+The distinctive woodland landscape, lakes important views towards Lincoln and open spaces that provide a haven for residents and our remarkable wildlife will be protected and enhanced for future generations to enjoy.
 Sudbrooke will be a vibrant community spirit with a sustainable infrastructure providing excellent services and facilities for all ages.
 New development will respect the unique character of the village whilst meeting the needs of current and future residents".